m-zakeri/m-zakeri.github.io/content/pages/about.md

 I am a first year Ph.D. student at [Iran University of Science and Technology (IUST)](http://www.iust.ac.ir/en){:target="_blank"}.
 I have got my B.Sc. in computer engineering / *software* from [Arak University](http://en.araku.ac.ir/){:target="_blank"} and then received my M.Sc. degree from [Iran University of Science and Technology (IUST)](http://www.iust.ac.ir/en){:target="_blank"}.

 ## Research Interests
-> Toward better software systems through the intelligent reverse engineering techniques
+> Toward better software systems by automating laborious tasks in software engineering through the intelligent reverse engineering techniques

 My research interests are about empirical and automated software engineering (ASE), especially automated software testing, test data generation, dynamic software analysis and applying machine learning in software engineering.
 As a new contribution I want to use deep learning techniques in various phases of software testing process include test data generation, fault localization and program repair.
 For the time being, I have focused on fuzz testing and test data generation in file format fuzzers.
 I used deep neural networks (kind of deep learning techniques) to statistically capture the format of highly complex file structures and then built a generative model to generate new test data.
 It seems that there is a straight relationship between well-formed files and percentage of code coverage when Software Under Test (SUT) was executed with such files as input.